baaron4/GW2-Elite-Insights-Parser/README.md

 <img src="./docs/Images/inspectorAgentsData.png" width="60%">

-Contains information about every agent in the encounter: players, minions, npcs, mobs, etc...
+Contains information about every agent in the encounter: players, minions, npcs, mobs, etc..., can be filtered by ID, Name, Type, Spec and Base Spec.

 ### Skills data
 <img src="./docs/Images/inspectorSkillsData.png" width="60%">

-Contains metadata information about every skill that was used in the encounter.
+Contains metadata information about every skill that was used in the encounter, can be filtered by Name.

 ### Content GUID
 <img src="./docs/Images/inspectorContentGUID.png" width="60%">